After 22 Years, SchoolAdvancement.com is now ArchangelAdvancement.com

-Move Your Mindset From Fundraising to Development to Advancement
+Move Your Mindset From Fundraising to Development to Advancement, which leads to Growth, and then, Sustainability.

-At this time in history, fatih-based schools have closed or merged due to rising costs and changing demographics.
+At this time in history, faith-based schools have closed or merged due to rising costs and changing demographics.
 Schools simply cannot rely on traditional fiscal approaches to fund their ministries.

 Conversely, some areas of the country have experienced growing populations, producing a desire for additional faith-based schools.
 Some of those populations do not have the financial means to pay for large construction projects, and growing communities are put in the same financial conundrum as those that are shrinking.

 While school leaders grapple with the changes they're facing, a paradigm has begun to take shape.
-Isolated successes have been experienced in some areas of the country, while other dioceses, deaneries, parishes and their respective schools, as well as Christian and other faith-based schools, strategize to plan for the future.
+Isolated successes have been experienced in some areas of the country, while other dioceses, deaneries, parishes and their respective schools, as well as Christian schools, strategize to plan for the future.
+Many times, unfortunately, they try to solve problems with the same kind of thinking that created them.

 While some school leaders and boards are beholden to the belief that “It’s all about the money,” others have said “It’s all about enrollment.”
 Actually, “It’s all about all of it!"
 Your school's customers will evaluate "the experience" of your school based on their expectations of excellence.